A saturation-absorption rubidium magnetometer with multilevel optical Bloch-equation modeling for intermediate-to-high fields: Abstract

 \section{Abstract}

-We present SASHMAG (Saturated Absorption Spectroscopy High-field MAGnetometer), an atomic sensor designed for precision magnetic-field measurements in the intermediate-to-high field regime ($>0.2\,\text{T}$) using Rubidium-87 ($^{87}Rb$).
-The sensor operates in the hyperfine Paschen-Back regime, where the hyperfine and Zeeman interactions decouple, and utilizes counter-propagating pump-probe configuration in Faraday geometry to resolve isolated, Doppler-free Zeeman transitions.
-To interpret the resulting spectra in this strongly field-dependent regime, we developed a comprehensive multilevel optical Bloch-equation model solved explicitly in the uncoupled $\ket{m_I, m_J}$ basis, capturing state mixing and nonlinear saturation dynamics.
-This model reproduces measured spectra at sub-Doppler resolution and is consistent with analytical expectations for power broadening and thermal Doppler scaling.
-Magnetic field estimation is performed using a physics-constrained optimization routine that infers the magnetic field by minimizing the residual between experimentally extracted line centers and calculated transition frequencies from the field-dependent Hamiltonian.
-We demonstrate magnetic field retrieval from $0.2\,\text{T}$ to $0.4\,\text{T}$ with a precision of $\pm 0.0017 \,\text{T}$).
-Furthermore, the validated simulation establishes a foundation for generating synthetic training datasets, paving the way for autonomous, Machine Learning-enhanced magnetometry in applications ranging from MRI to fusion reactors.
+We present SASHMAG (Saturated Absorption Spectroscopy High-field MAGnetometer), an atomic sensor based on Rubidium-87 ($^{87}\text{Rb}$) operating in the hyperfine Paschen-Back regime, demonstrating absolute magnetic field retrieval from $0.2\,\text{T}$ to $0.4\,\text{T}$ and a sensitivity of $139\,\mu\text{T}/\sqrt{\text{Hz}}$ at $\sim 0.4 \, \text{T}$, limited by laser scan rate and frequency calibration uncertainty.
+The all-optical sensor head, containing only a vapor cell and passive optics, is designed for deployment in environments with strong electromagnetic interference and ionizing radiation.
+To interpret the sub-Doppler spectra in this strongly field-dependent regime, we develop a comprehensive multilevel optical Bloch-equation model formulated explicitly in the uncoupled $\ket{m_I, m_J}$ basis, capturing state mixing and nonlinear saturation dynamics.
+This model reproduces measured spectra at sub-Doppler resolution and is independently validated against analytical predictions for power broadening and thermal Doppler scaling.
+Field estimation is performed by minimizing the residual between extracted line centers and transition frequencies calculated from the field-dependent Hamiltonian.
+The validated simulation establishes a foundation for synthetic-dataset generation toward autonomous magnetometry in applications ranging from MRI to fusion reactors.